TU Points of Pride

 Princeton Review has named TU as one of the nation’s 50 “Best Value” private colleges and universities, saying TU is "among the lowest-priced selective, independent institutions in the nation."
 The publication also praised TU's high quality academics across all disciplines.

-TU students have won numerous competitive national scholarships and fellowships: 57 Goldwaters, 50 National Science Foundation, 11 Trumans, 7 Department of Defense, 9 Udalls, 13 Fulbrights, 5 British Marshalls, and 10 Phi Kappa Phi.
+TU students have won numerous competitive national scholarships and fellowships: 57 Goldwaters, 50 National Science Foundation, 15 Fulbrights,11 Phi Kappa Phi, 11 Trumans, 9 Udalls, 9 Gilman, 7 Department of Defense, 5 British Marshalls (including the first received by an Oklahoma student in 27 years), and 3 USA Today All Stars.
+View the complete list of TU scholars.

-TU's 2012 freshman class had a mean cumulative grade point average of 3.8, and 72 percent graduated in the top 10 percent of their high school classes.
-Their average ACT was 28.
+TU's 2013 freshman class had a mean cumulative grade point average of 3.8, and 74 percent graduated in the top 10 percent of their high school classes.
+49 are National Merit Scholars.
+Their average ACT is 28 and the mid-50% is 25-32.
+The average SAT critical reading plus math is 1250 and the mid-50% is 1140-1380.

 Tulsa Undergraduate Research Challenge allows students as early as the freshman year to get involved in advanced research with faculty members as mentors.

-The University of Tulsa's Cyber Corps Program trains elite squadrons of "MacGyvers," who work within the U.S. government and military to protect and defend America's critical infrastructure.
+The University of Tulsa's Cyber Corps Program trains elite squadrons of "cyber warriors," who work within the U.S. government and military to protect and defend America's critical infrastructure.

-The City of Tulsa and the University of Tulsa share a partnership to preserve and advance Gilcrease Museum.
-Gilcrease Museum is one of the country's best facilities for the preservation and study of American art and history.
+The City of Tulsa and the University of Tulsa share a partnership to preserve and advance Gilcrease Museum, one of the country's best facilities for the preservation and study of American art and history.
 The museum houses the world’s largest and most comprehensive collection of art and artifacts of the American West, including an unparalleled collection of Native American art and artifacts, as well as thousands of historical documents, maps and manuscripts.

 TU is one of 150 colleges to be included in the Colleges of Distinction, a web site and guidebook that were developed by parents, educators and admissions professionals to "provide consumers with the best possible information about higher education."